 While Dreampad’s bone conduction technology delivers the music, its iOS and Android app acts as the Pillow’s central hub.

-Despite this (we didn’t download or test firsthand), the screenshots on iTunes and Google Play make the app look simple and easy to use, with clear-cut menus that provide access to the device’s functionality.
+Despite this, the screenshots on iTunes and Google Play make the app look simple and easy to use, with clear-cut menus that provide access to the device’s functionality.